neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 | created | Date | Date when the password was created |
 | updated | Date | Date when the password was last updated |
 | edited | Date | Date when the use last changed the password |

+#### Notes
+ - The status property may be 0 for secure, 1 for weak and 2 for broken.
+ Since not all password analysis can be done server side, some passwords may be classified as 0 even if they fail the users password rules.
+ The users password rules need to be checked client sided.

 ## Available api actions